HTGenomeAnalysisUnit/Useful_tips/RAP_usage/Jupyter_in_the_RAP.md

 ## Main concepts - READ THIS!

-To start a Jupyter Notebook session in the RAP you can simply select "JupyterLab" from the "TOOLS" menu and then start a new seesion with the desired machine according to the resource you need (CPU, memory, etc).
+To start a Jupyter Notebook session in the RAP you can simply select "JupyterLab" from the "Tools" menu and then start a new session with the desired machine according to the resource you need (CPU, memory, etc).

 By default the jupyter lab session starts on a empty machine, but you have full admin acces so you can easily install new packages on the terminal using `pip` or `conda`.